 Brene Brown’s Braving the Wilderness provides so many more helpful insights, which are discussed below.

-Brown notes that “self selection” (choosing to be around those like us) is common, and this results in an absence of meaningful social interaction.
+Brown notes that “self-selection” (choosing to be around those like us) is common, and this results in an absence of meaningful social interaction.
 She states that pain can only subside when we acknowledge it and care about it.
-Committing to getting closer to each other means committing to experience “true conflict” with other.
+Committing to getting closer to each other means committing to experiencing “true conflict” with others.

 Of note, people are harder to hate when they are close up.
 For this reason, another important point Brown makes is to fight dehumanization.

 Brown says that the proliferation of “BS” in our culture today is primarily driven by 3 factors: